PyCharmers/PyCharmers/lesson1/README.md

 # PyCharmers Lesson 1

-Python is a general-purpose high-level programming language.
-Throughout this intro, we'll draw a few parallels with MATLAB.
+Welcome to week one of PyCharmers.
+To start, we'll be going over an introduction to Python, a general-purpose, high-level programming language.
+For those of you familiar with MATLAB, we'll try to draw parallels between the two languages throughout our introduction.

 ## Getting Started